SiftScience/sift-python/README.md

     # request failed
     pass

-# The resend call generates a new OTP and sends it to the original recipient with the same settings
+# The resend call generates a new OTP and sends it to the original recipient with the same settings.
 resend_properties = {
 	"$user_id": "billy_jones_301",
 	"$verified_event": "$login",